Pacific Energy Wood Stoves Reviews

 • Durability: Owners rave about how long these stoves last.
 One guy said his Super 27 is still going strong after nearly three decades.

-• Ease of Use: The deep firebox and air controls make loading and adjusting the fire simple, even for beginners like me.
+• Ease of Use: The deep firebox and air controls make loading and adjusting the fire simple, even for beginners.

-• Clean Burning: Many users mentioned barely seeing smoke, which is a big plus for eco-conscious folks.
+• Clean Burning: Many users mentioned barely seeing smoke from the chimney — a big plus for eco-conscious homeowners.

-• Heat Output: Even in super cold climates, these stoves keep homes warm.
-A Reddit user said their Super Classic heated a 1,450-square-foot house to 84°F on a -20°F day with just a half load of oak.
+• Heat Output: Even in very cold climates, these stoves keep homes warm.
+A user on Reddit reported heating a 1,450-square-foot house to 84°F on a -20°F day with just a half load of oak.

 The Not-So-Good Stuff